In order for an individual redundancy to be fair, is a “general workforce consultation” approach required?

 As a practical take away, this case highlights, irrespective of the number of individuals at risk of redundancy, the importance of consultation taking place at a formative stage, when the input from employees could still influence the outcome.

-If you would like advice on redundancy exercises, whether individual or collective, please get in touch at [email protected].
+If you would like advice on redundancy exercises, whether individual or collective, please get in touch at with the employment team.